ucsb-seclab/harden-HBFA/DeviceSecurityTestPkg/readme.md

     TestSpdm.efi
   ```

-  In EmulationPkg, the PEI SPDM module can only be launched in second boot, after DeployCert.efi in UEFI shell.
+  In EmulatorPkg, the PEI SPDM module can only be launched in second boot, after DeployCert.efi in UEFI shell.

 ## TCG SPDM Event Log